 These are not alternatives to banking.
 They are the cost of not having a bank.

 The cruelest irony is that deposits Black communities make in national banks are not reinvested in those communities.
 The Community Reinvestment Act — a federal law requiring banks to lend in the neighborhoods where they take deposits — is supposed to prevent this (NCRC, 2022).
-In practice, enforcement is weak.
-The lending that does occur often takes the form of high-cost products like subprime mortgages, high-fee credit cards, and auto loans with inflated interest rates.
-These products extract more wealth than they create.
-The deposits leave.
-The loans that return carry terms that any borrower with an alternative would reject.
+Enforcement proves weak in practice, and the lending that does occur often takes the form of high-cost products like subprime mortgages, high-fee credit cards, and auto loans with inflated interest rates.
+These products extract more wealth than they create, as deposits leave and the loans that return carry terms any borrower with an alternative would reject.

 How Old Is Your Body, Really?